kristelmascarinas53-ai/Mascarinas_Kristel_shopping-cart-activity/README.md

 # AI Usage

-I used different AI tools such as ChatGPT, Gemini AI, and Claude AI as a collaborative coding assistant throughout the development of my shopping cart system.
-These AI tools were used to help me design, debug, and improve different parts of my program including product management, cart system, checkout process, stock handling, and order history tracking.

-Why AI Was Used

 I used AI mainly to help solve logical and runtime issues that I encountered while developing the system.
 My program involves multiple interconnected parts such as product listing, cart management, category filtering, search functionality, checkout processing, receipt generation, and order history.

 Some of the issues I faced included: